microsoft/Windows-Time-Calibration-Tools/NtpMonitoringService/README.md

 	* HKLM\System\CurrentControlSet\Services\NtpMonitor\Config
 	 	* BasePath REG_SZ "C:\ntp\logs"
 	 	* BasePath REG_SZ "C:\ntp\resolverlogs"
-* Create directories for logs
+* Create directories for logs - this is the NTP data collected by the service
-* Create directories for resolverlogs
+* Create directories for resolverlogs - these logs help you troubleshoot why data might be missing.

 Generating Data from logs: